Table of Contents

 ...and so on...

-We’ve seen some of the paths can be huge (>400 characters for my system), the empty line between paths will help identify blocks of subkey values when the console wraps these multi-key paths.
+Some paths can be very long (over 400 characters on my system); an empty line between paths helps to identify blocks of subkey values when the console wraps these multi-key paths.

 You can redirect the console output to a file and remove line-wrap in your editor if the wrapping bothers you.

-We can set some constants for the TYPE-NAME-VALUE column spacing.
+Constants can be set for the TYPE-NAME-VALUE column spacing.

 Arguments with ArgParse

-ArgParse is quick, simple and all we need.
-It can be extended as needed:
+ArgParse is quick, simple, and sufficient for our needs.
+It can be extended as required:

 usage: winreg_read.py [-h] [-e [EXCLUDE ...]]
 HKey Key-Path